Bwc9876/git-from-scratch/index.typ

 - #acc1[9a] becomes the name of a folder in `.git/objects/`
-- #acc2[143d55e...] becomes a file in that folder, storing the cat inside
+- #acc2[143d55e...] becomes a file in that folder, storing the contents inside
 - So our full path to the object will be .git/objects/#acc1[9a]/#acc2[143d55e...]